johantre/msword-properties-generator/docs/signature-loader/README.md

 ## Some background
 Under the hood, instead of Dropbox or Google Drive, the services of [Uguu.se](https://uguu.se/) are being used to provide a temporary download link in the workflow to store on Provider data in the private repo [msword-private-assets](https://github.com/johantre/msword-private-assets)\
 [Uguu](https://uguu.se/) is a service that
-- doesn't need an account,
+- Doesn't need an account.
-- stores your image for 3 hours of time
+- Stores your image for 3 hours.
-- removes your image after that period of 3 hours.
+- Removes your image after that period.
-- has API support
+- Has API support.
 - The link [Uguu](https://uguu.se/) returns is only seen to you, and unless you pass that link to others, it stays only known by you.

 🗨️ "Why not directly committing & pushing to that private repo?" 🗨️"Why using a step in between?" you might ask.\